-Applications for the 2014 class are due Nov.
-1. The application can be found in the ACTE Fellowship Program Guidelines and Application.
+Applications are due November 1.
+The application can be found in the ACTE Fellowship Program Guidelines and Application.

 Not sure if this leadership development opportunity is right for you?
 Check out the differences in ACTE's leadership development programs and find the right fit for you!